yanyi/dev-containers/gleam-nodejs/README.md

 # gleam-nodejs

-This dev container utilizes the Gleam's pre-built Erlang image `ghcr.io/gleam-lang/gleam:v1.4.1-erlang-slim` and installs Node.js in it.
+This development container includes:
+- Gleam v1.12.0
+- Erlang/OTP
+- Node.js

+Based on the official Gleam Docker image with Erlang support, installs Node.js separately.

-## Why Erlang -> Node.js?
+## Why Install Node.js Instead of `node-slim` Image?

-As a beginner to the language and ecosystem, I wanted to explore more.
-I started off with using the Node.js image built by Gleam but learned that in order to compile and run the Gleam tests or files, there is a requirement for Erlang to be installed.

-I had some issues installing Erlang using the `ghcr.io/gleam-lang/gleam:v1.4.1-node-slim` image, so I opted to go straight to the Erlang image first and installed Node.js thereafter.
+The `node-slim` image does not ship with Erlang inside.
+Somehow, when compiling with `gleam build`, the build does not work due to the lack of Erlang when checking `erl -version`.

-## Why a Need for Node.js?
+## Why Node.js?

 I wanted to try to run Gleam applications in Node.js, also, while learning more about the language and ecosystem.